Rockies vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- When it comes to the total, the Rockies and their opponents are 3-7-0 in their previous 10 games.
+- When it comes to the over/under, the Rockies and their opponents are 3-7-0 in their previous 10 games.

-- The Rockies' record against the spread is 4-1-0 over their previous 10 games (oddsmakers set spreads in five of those games).
+- The Rockies' record against the spread is 3-1-0 over their previous 10 matchups (bookmakers set spreads in four of those games).
+Colorado games have gone under the total three times in a row, and the average total in this streak was 11 runs.

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 24, or 42.1%, of the 57 contests they have been chosen as underdogs in this season.
+- The Rockies have been underdogs in 58 games this season and have come away with the win 25 times (43.1%) in those contests.

-- Colorado has been at least a +200 moneyline underdog four times this season, but was upset in all of those games.
+- This season, Colorado has been at least a +190 underdog on the moneyline six times, losing each of those contests.

-- Colorado and its opponents have gone over the total this season in 28 of its 66 opportunities.
+- Colorado's games have gone over the total in 28 of its 67 chances.

-- The Rockies are 8-4-0 against the spread in their 12 games that had a posted line this season.
+- The Rockies are 8-4-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!